inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Nice and smooth.
 Feel free to draw a sunset by adjusting `a` and removing the groups.

-Note that I chose `s` here as a variable name for the smoothed `z`, which should not be confused with the \\(s\\) often used elsewhere to descripe the position vector of locations.
+Note that I chose `s` here as a variable name for the smoothed `z`, which should not be confused with the \\(s\\) often used elsewhere to describe the position vector of locations.

 {{% callout note %}}